dkandalov/slides-presenter/readme.md

 [![Build Status](https://travis-ci.org/dkandalov/slides-presenter.svg?branch=master)](https://travis-ci.org/dkandalov/slides-presenter)

 ## Slides presenter plugin
-This is a plugin to show slides and code examples directly from for IntelliJ IDEs.
+This is a plugin to show slides and code examples directly from IntelliJ IDEs.

-### Why?
+## Why?
 It can be useful if large part of your presentation is based on code examples, so instead of pasting code into Keynote or PowerPoint slides you can show both slides and code in IDE.

  - Code examples stay up-to-date.